Skip to main content

 PondRoadClose

-Description: Pond is close to a road corridor / road parcel, if the pond is large this can cause grading issues (as lip of pond must be flat).
+The pond is close to a road corridor or road parcel.
+If the pond is large, this can cause grading issues because the pond lip must be flat.

-Resolution: Ensure space between pond and road, or add a grade break between the pond and road.
+Provide space between the pond and road, or add a grade break between the pond and road.

 PondRoadOverlap

-Description: Pond is overlapping a road corridor / road parcel.
+The pond overlaps a road corridor or road parcel.

-Resolution: Adjust the lip of the pond so a gap to allow for grading between road and pond edge.
+Adjust the pond lip so there is enough gap for grading between the road and the pond edge.

 RoadExtentWidth